eProsima/Fast-DDS-monitor/docs/rst/getting_started/entities.rst

 DataWriter
 ----------
-*DataWriter* is the DDS entity reposible for publishing data.
+*DataWriter* is the DDS entity resposible for publishing data.
 Each *DataWriter* is directly contained within a single *DomainParticipant*.
 In addition, since a *DataWriter* is associated with the *Topic* it publishes under, a direct containment relationship can be defined between the *DataWriter* and the *Topic*.